PLANT MAGAZINE

 Eucalyptus: (Eucalyptus globulus) Like the sage, it is rich in bactericidal components and can be used for the same purpose.
 In fact, many commercial mouthwashes contain cineol.
 (Infusion of leaves in water.
 Perform mouthwash)

 Thyme: (Thymus vulgaris) In addition to combat bad breath, it is useful when problems arise in the mouth, such as inflammations or sores.
-(Rinses with the preparation of an infusion of dried flowers in a quart of water)
+(Rinses with the preparation of an infusion of dried flowers in water)

-Rosemary: (Rosmarinus officinalis) It can be used with the same properties as thyme (Rinses with the preparation of an infusion of dried flowers in a quart of water)
+Rosemary: (Rosmarinus officinalis) It can be used with the same properties as thyme (Rinses with the preparation of an infusion of dried flowers in water)

 Cinnamon: (Cinnamomum zeylanicum) Coumarins and vanilla have bacteriostatic properties which precludes the development of bacteria in the leftover food in the mouth and prevent halitosis.
 Keep in mind that cinnamon contains about 50 aromatic components, mainly for its rich in terpenes.
 (Mouthwash with the infusion of a couple of tablespoons of cinnamon shredded per liter of water)